Last review date: March, 2025

 In its document “Benchmarking Infrastructure Development 2023” the World Bank places Mexico as one of most prepared countries in this matters, even when compared to OECD members, and in the different stages places Mexico above the average:

-“Emerging economies are catching up with developed countries in terms of the quality of their infrastructure, with the list of top improvers over the past decade dominated by emerging countries.
+Through its tool Infracompass, highlights that “Emerging economies are catching up with developed countries in terms of the quality of their infrastructure, with the list of top improvers over the past decade dominated by emerging countries.
 Central to this strong performance is that many emerging countries have seen rapid policy development, including:

 - better governance through lowering corruption levels and enhancing the rule of law